 Like I said at the beginning of this post, I have had these cookies for a long time.
 Remember when I made this Royal Icing Consistency Video?
 The bear cookies are from that post.
 The date was March 18th and the cookies were made a week or so before that.
-I would have thought for sure the dark brown icing would have bleed onto the paws, nose and mama bear’s pearls but, to my surprise they didn’t.
+I would have thought for sure the dark brown icing would have bled onto the paws, nose, and mama bear’s pearls, but to my surprise, they didn’t.
 The red bunny nose didn’t bleed onto the white rabbit either.
 And the tan on the monkey face didn’t absorb the brown.

 If your icing is thin, it has a tendency to bleed more than thicker icing.
-I like to use 15 second icing to flood these days.
-It really has helped and I can build up my icing more like I did in the video.
+I like to use 15-second icing to flood these days.
+It really has helped and I can build up my icing more as I did in the video.

 I think there are 4 reasons these cookies didn’t bleed.

-- The paws, pearls, the flowers, eyes and noses were RI Transfers.
+- The paws, pearls, flowers, eyes, and noses were RI Transfers.
 Transfers are a great way to help stop icing from bleeding.
 You can let the transfer dry for a week or so before you use it so it doesn’t absorb the base color.

 - I was patient and let the sections dry a bit before I added the next section.